 Cristo Rey Dallas College Prep, cristoreydallas.org

-Cristo Rey is an independent Catholic high school with a proven, revolutionary model of college preparatory curriculum that is accessible to students with limited financial resources.
+Cristo Rey is an independent Catholic high school with a proven, revolutionary college-preparatory curriculum accessible to students with limited financial resources.
 A private, independent Catholic high school to be accredited by the AdvancedED, located in the Pleasant Grove area of Southeast Dallas.
 Cristo Rey Dallas is the 30th school in the Cristo Rey Network.
-A proven, revolutionary model of college preparatory high school curriculum accessible to those of limited financial resources.
-They provide a Corporate Work Study Program where students intern at businesses to earn the majority of their tuition.
-Students work in professional settings 5 days per month building self-confidence and a resume that includes some of Dallas’s most prominent companies (including RHSB).
+A proven, revolutionary model of college-preparatory high school curriculum accessible to those of limited financial resources.
+They offer a Corporate Work Study Program in which students intern at businesses to earn the majority of their tuition.
+Students work in professional settings 5 days per month, building self-confidence and a resume that includes some of Dallas’s most prominent companies (including RHSB).

 The Senior Source, theseniorsource.org